BDX-town/Mangane/docs/architecture/CONTENT_SAFETY_AND_TEST_INVENTORY.md

 Not yet verified in this separate test/CI workstream:

-- exact Sentry initialization, consent and redaction behavior;
 - all GitHub Actions workflows and required checks;
 - actual baseline test, lint, build and coverage outcomes;
 - browser and accessibility test coverage.

-These remaining items belong to Phase 0E–0G rather than Phase 0D.
+These remaining items belong to Phase 0G rather than Phase 0D.